khncao/com.minus4kelvin.core/README.md

 - Character system improvements
   - traits; integration with dialogue and AI
   - improved customization and random generation
+  - character stat system
-- Further isolation of gameplay elements with defines
+- Further isolation of key functionality to distinct groups
 - More inventory types: weight, grid
-- General game functions such as time and ticks

 ### Inventory
 Item scriptableobject class serves as basis for many item-like uses such as consumables, equipment, buildables, etc.